Reinstall

 reinstall status bar

-Alternatively called reload, to reinstall is to replace currently-installed software with a newer version.
-This step is commonly performed when a program has worked in the past, but now is experiencing issues that cannot be resolved.
+Alternatively called reload, reinstall is replacing software that's already installed.
+This troubleshooting step is commonly performed when a program has worked in the past but is now experiencing issues that cannot be resolved.

 How to reinstall

-To reinstall a program or operating system, install the program the same way you did in the past.
-If prompted about the program or directory already existing choose continue to overwrite.
+To reinstall a program, game, or operating system, install the program as you did in the past.
+If prompted about the program or directory already existing, choose Continue to overwrite the existing installation.

-If a reinstall does not work, it is we suggest you uninstall the program, and then install the program again.
-If you are ever concerned about losing your data, back it up before uninstalling or reinstalling a program.
+If a reinstall doesn't work, uninstall the program, and then install the program again.
+If you're concerned about losing your data, back it up before uninstalling or reinstalling a program.

 Should I use reinstall or re-install in my writing?

 Both versions of the word are correct.
-Some style guides may choose to use "re-install" with the hyphen and others choose to use no hyphen.
-However, once you've decided the version you want to use it's important that you use the same version in all your writing.
+Some style guides may choose to use "re-install" with the hyphen, and others choose not to use the hyphen.
+However, once you've decided on the version you want to use, always use the same version in all your writing.
 Computer Hope has chosen to use "reinstall" with no hyphen in all its writing.

-Clean install, FNR, Install, Operating system terms, OSRI, Uninstall
+Clean install, FNR, Install, Operating system terms, OSRI, Repair, Restore, Uninstall